AustinCodingAcademy/student-gitbook/internship.md

 ## How Will It Be Organized?

 As a functioning development team, we will be using tools you will commonly find on the job.
 We have a kanban-style board where interns can pick work that interests or challenges them.
-[See it here!](https://wekan.austincodingacademy.com/b/5Lx3qDiinG39AqPdk/internship)

 ## Is There Any Compensation?